keymetrics/doc-pm2/en/plus/overview.md

 ### Remote control

-Keymetrics makes possible to enhance custom functions in the source code of your application.
+PM2 Plus makes possible to enhance custom functions in the source code of your application.

 For example, you can assign values to your application variables or just switch it to maintenance mode.
 In other words you can **expose triggerable functions in your code**.